Login with Netlify Identity

 Monitoring and evaluation-focused practice pointers:

 • For WPTM, ensure concrete, measurable actions at a process level that also contribute to a meaningful assessment of progress.
-For example, instead of measuring whether meetings to discuss the treatment cascade for KPs occurred, measure who attended, whether minutes with concrete next steps were produced, etc.
+For example, instead of measuring whether meetings to discuss the treatment cascade for KPs occurred, measure who attended, whether minutes with concrete next steps were produced, etc

-• Do not overcommit – ambitious and realistic expectations must be balanced, so it is recommended to keep the number of WPTM to a minimum; ‘less is more’ – much of the most strategic results will be assessed through the evaluations.
+• Do not overcommit – ambitious and realistic expectations must be balanced, so it is recommended to keep the number of WPTM to a minimum; ‘less is more’.

 • Sex- and age-disaggregated data is a key feature for gender-sensitive and/or transformative programming, as it helps to identify key populations and address their needs appropriately by introducing gender-sensitive investments, creating an appropriate national response to the elimination of the three diseases.